comit-network/RFCs/RFC-011-SWAP-Omni-Layer-basic.md

 ## Constructing an Omni Layer Transaction

 This sections describes how to build Omni Layer transactions for the purpose of a basic swap.
-Information from the [Omni Layer Spec](https://github.com/OmniLayer/spec) has been transcribed here to facilitate the description of a Omni Layer Basic HTLC Atomic Swap.
+Information from the [Omni Layer Spec](https://github.com/OmniLayer/spec) has been transcribed here to facilitate the description of an Omni Layer Basic HTLC Atomic Swap.

 This RFC only supports the [simple send](https://github.com/OmniLayer/spec#transfer-coins-simple-send) Omni Layer transaction type, encoded using Class C format.
 Class C transactions uses Bitcoin `OP_RETURN` instruction to store the Omni Layer data.